 Montana contains approximately 20 million acres of non-reserved timberland (lands not permanently reserved) such as wilderness areas, national parks, and monuments.
-Over 60% of this land is National Forest System land managed by the USDA Forest Service, and over 76% of standing sawtimber tree volume is found on these lands (USDA FS, 2020; Figure 19).
+Over 60% of this land is National Forest System land managed by the USDA Forest Service, and over 76% of standing sawtimber tree volume is found on these lands (USDA FS, 2020; Figure 20).
 Non-industrial private and tribal lands account for 25-30% of total volume.
 State lands (i.e., DNRC Trust Lands and FWP lands) account for an average of 12-15% of the volume harvested in any given year.
 NFS harvest accounts for approximately 20-40% of the statewide harvest in the last five years.
 In 2018, NFS timber accounted for about 38% of the statewide harvest while BLM accounted for approximately 2%.

-Figure 19.
+Figure 20.
 Characteristics of Montana's timberland and timber harvest by ownership class, 2009, 2014 and 2018 (DNRC, 2020; Adapted from USDA FS, 2020).

 In Montana, 88% of timber harvested is milled into commodity lumber and distributed throughout local, domestic, and international markets via direct sales, distributors, and wholesalers (Hayes & Morgan, 2017).
 Commodity markets are volatile; they can fluctuate rapidly and dictate the cost of raw materials-in this case, logs.
 Maintaining working forests, improving rangeland health, and providing economic returns to landowners all require strong markets for material produced by active forest management, forest restoration, and rangeland restoration.
 Across Montana, low log prices and limited options for low-quality and sub-merchantable diameter trees can hamper cost effective timber harvest (Hayes et al., 2012).
-Stronger markets for all material produced by active forest management, forest management,
+Stronger markets for all material produced by active forest management, forest restoration and, more recently, rangeland restoration are needed to maintain working forests and improve rangeland health.

-Timber harvest by ownership has changed significantly over the past 75 years (Figure 20).
+Timber harvest by ownership has changed significantly over the past 75 years (Figure 21).
 At its peak, Montana harvest levels exceeded one billion board feet per year.
 The current five-year average annual timber harvest is approximately 360 million board feet (MMBF).
 Specifically, NFS and industrial harvest have declined significantly from previous levels.
 Since 2008, total harvest has declined to 300-400 MMBF per year, and Montana has lost five larger mills, including the state's only pulp mill.

-Figure 20.
+Figure 21.
 Montana timber harvest volume by ownership, 1945-2019 (BBER & USDA FS, 2020).